kcbreuil/moodsic/README.md

 ## Installation

-Use the package manager `yarn` to install Moodsic
+Use the package manager `yarn` to install Moodsic packages

+Run `yarn start` to start the express server